Table of Contents

-Theoretically, it's simple to determine how much money you need to spend: Just calculate how much you have spent each month (or quarter or year) on all of your necessary expenses in the past, and plan for your future necessary expenses based on those calculations.
+- Calculate how much you have spent each month (or year) on all of your necessary expenses in the past

-However, it can be easy to overlook some necessary expenses, especially if they are unexpected.
-For instance, replacing a dead car battery is a necessary expense, but it's not a regular one, so it's smart to include contributions to your emergency fund in your budget.
+It can be easy to overlook some necessary expenses, especially if they are unexpected.
+For instance, replacing a dead car battery is a necessary expense/ It's smart to include contributions to your emergency fund in your budget.
 An emergency fund is good for necessary-but-surprising expenses.

 Once you've accounted for what's necessary, you can start planning for the items you want to spend your money on.
 These include everything from retirement savings to vacations to dining out to the latest gadget.
 Each of your desired expenditures should also have its own line item in your budget.

-There will generally be things you want to spend money on that simply won't fit in your budget.
-Carefully consider what is most important to you.
-If you create a realistic budget that allows you to do, and have, the things that matter most, you may be less likely to feel deprived if you have to eliminate less important expenses.
+There will be things you want to spend money on that simply won't fit in your budget.
+What is most important to you?
+If you create a realistic budget that allows you to do/have, things that matter most, you may be less likely to feel deprived if you have to eliminate less important expenses.

 Track Your Expenses